lukasuf/Trie-and-B-Plus-Tree-Autocomplete/README.md

 TBD

 ## Dataset
-<p> Our data will be derived from a text file of English words from this GitHub repository: <br>
+<p> Our data will be derived from the A-Z text files of English words from this GitHub repository: <br>
 https://github.com/kloge/The-English-Open-Word-List/tree/master/EOWL%20LF%20Delimited%20Format

 ## Trie Complexity